Video emerges of Macron bodyguard beating protester in Paris

 Opposition politicians expressed shock, with some denouncing a climate of impunity at the top of the French political hierarchy and asking Macron to personally address the issue.

-The head of main conservative party the Republicans, Laurent Wauquiez, asked on Europe 1 radio if the government was trying to "hush the affair."
+The head of France's main conservative party The Republicans, Laurent Wauquiez, asked on Europe 1 radio if the government was trying to "hush the affair."

+Roger-Petit stressed that Benalla had requested authorization to use his day off "to observe" security forces' operations on May Day when marches are traditionally held.
+It was granted.

+It was unclear why the young man under attack, who wasn't detained, was singled out by police before Benalla intervened.